Dr Adam Horsley

 I have won multiple awards and commendations for my teaching, which began at the Université de Paris VII Denis Diderot in 2010.
 I convene a first-year team-taught module exploring French history through works of art, a second-year early-modern theatre module, and a final-year module on seventeenth-century libertine literature, in addition to teaching French language at all undergraduate levels.
 I welcome supervision enquiries for prospective final-year dissertations, Master’s dissertations, or PhD supervision for projects within my historical period of interest.

 My recent book Libertines and the Law: Subversive Authors and Criminal Justice in Early Seventeenth-Century France (Oxford University Press) is the first to consider the criminal trials of three notorious libertine authors (Giulio Cesare Vanini, Jean Fontanier and Théophile de Viau) from the perspective of criminology rather than literary studies.
-More recently, I was awarded the prestigious Sixteenth Century Society's 2021 Literature Prize for my work on notions of public and private spheres in manuscript poetry.

 My research interests can be divided into two broad categories.
 First, the critical reception of subversive, unorthodox or ‘libertin’ texts in their day, with a particular focus on their treatment by the early modern French criminal justice system and, to a lesser extent, religious and literary polemicists.
 Second, the study of texts from the perspective of material bibliography; that is to say, the history of text as material and cultural object, and its various spaces of readership and dissemination.
 My research is characterised by a close attention to the relationship between texts and their cultural environment, whilst demonstrating the relevance of early modern texts to modern concerns pertaining to otherness, persecution and exclusion.